When Access Disappears

 She didn’t move, just waited.

-“It felt like…” I paused, reaching for the right words.
+“It felt like…” I paused, searching for the right words.
 “Like the beginning of something we couldn’t name yet.
 You were in pain, frustrated—but it wasn’t just your knee.
 Even then, I could sense it.
 Something had changed.”

 She gave a small nod, slow and almost imperceptible.